Simulation-Software-Engineering/Lecture-Material/00_organization/organizational_remarks_week10_slides.md

 ## Challenge Step 3: Suggestions

-TODO: has everybody opened a suggestion issue?
+- Heterogeneous field: from great already done contributions to not really started
+- If we think you are doing good, we will not interfere much, but you can of course always ask for input.
+- A few have not yet opened an issue in the challenge repo (deadline was Dec 18).
+Please get in touch with your adviser asap.

 ---

 ## Challenge Step 3: Report and Presentations

-TODO
+- Again report + presentation
+- Presentations and deadline for report on Feb 9
+- Issue with detailed instructions will follow soon
+- A bit more and a bit longer presentations
+- We will assign presenters:

-- Everybody should give at least one presentation
+    - Everybody should give at least one presentation.
-- We will pick very good contributions for additional presentations
+    - We will pick nice contributions for additional presentations.